vojtasvoboda/artillery-docs/docs/http-reference.md

 This can be useful to emulate the conditions when the target would normally be behind a load-balancer and would have a fixed number of connections established at any given time.

+### Max sockets per virtual user

+By default Artillery creates one TCP connection per virtual user.
+To allow for multiple sockets per virtual user (to mimic the behavior of a web browser for example), the `config.http.maxSockets` option may be set.

+**Note:** this setting is per virtual user, not for the total number of sockets.
+To limit the total number of sockets, use the `pool` setting.

 ## Flow actions

 ### GET / POST / PUT / PATCH / DELETE requests